The Colne valley

 - 100 metres further on, you ignore the footpath going over a bridge to your right.

 - If you wish to have tea in Bures, continue straight on down the road.
 100 metres further on, you pass the other end of Water Lane on your left.
-After another 40 metres, the Swan Inn, one of your options for tea, is on your right-hand side.
-Just past the Swan, at the junction with Colchester Road, turn right to get to the Eight Bells, your second possible tea stop in Bures.
+After another 40 metres, you pass the former Swan Inn on your right-hand side.
+In a further 20 metres, at the junction with Colchester Road, turn right to get to the Eight Bells, your suggested "Essex" tea stop in Bures.
 For the Three Horseshoes, at the road junction with Colchester Road, keep ahead on Bridge Street, cross the town bridge over the River Stour, enter Suffolk, pass St Mary’s Church on your right and turn right into Church Square, which swings left.
 The pub is on your left-hand side.

 - To return to Bures Station retrace your steps.